 Illustrated by: Sabine Deviche

-Space is harsh place that the human body cannot easily survive.
+Space is a harsh place that the human body cannot easily survive.
 Astronauts face extreme heat and cold, radiation, and low gravity.
 But there is another, sneakier danger.
 Tiny infectious microbes, or germs, can make astronauts sick.

 Jennifer Barrila is a microbiologist who studies how infections work.
 But not just here on Earth… she wants to understand how germs infect their hosts in the low gravity of space.
 Barrila conducts experiments both in space and in her lab on Earth to unravel this mystery.
 Her work helps protect astronauts from getting sick in space.
 But it could also help us control diseases on Earth.